-The Wheelock College Counseling Center is now accepting applications for 2016-2017.
+The Wheelock College Counseling Center application process for 2016-2017 is now closed.

 Wheelock College is a small, private college located in the Longwood Medical area of Boston.
 At Wheelock, the Counseling Center plays an integral role in fostering the mission of the College in our students, "To improve the lives of children and families."
 A professional who is dedicated to improving the lives of children and families must have a strong and healthy sense of self.
 The Counseling Center affords student clients the opportunity for exploration of self, as well as of relationships with others and within the larger world.
 In this process, students become better able to realistically identify strengths and vulnerabilities, and become more effective at dealing with both.
 As personal growth flourishes, it paves the way for professional growth and success.

 Our philosophy values the uniqueness of each individual, recognizes the centrality of relationships in human development, and respects and embraces human diversity.
 Although we do work with students in crisis, our primary goal is prevention, and in this endeavor, we strive to assist students with their concerns before they may develop into more serious problems.